CyberT33N/redis-cheat-sheet/README.md

 ## ZREVRANGE (https://redis.io/commands/zrevrange)
 - Returns the specified range of elements in the sorted set stored at key.
 The elements are considered to be ordered from the highest to the lowest score.
 Descending lexicographical order is used for elements with equal score.
+- In easy words returns highest to lowest.
 <br><br>

 Syntax: